-Creating Seat Alerts
+Awards & Upgrades: Creating Seat Alerts

-Now let’s say that you’ve booked your Aeroplan Mini-RTW, but you really do want to fly EVA Air and would be happy to change your itinerary if space were to open up on the Vancouver–Taipei flight.
+Now let’s say that you’ve booked your Aeroplan Mini-RTW, but you really want to fly EVA Air and would be happy to pay a change fee to change your itinerary if space were to open up on the direct Vancouver–Taipei flight.

 Simply pull up the EVA Air search results again, and click the “Create Flight Alert” icon next to the flight for which ExpertFlyer is currently showing a “No” in terms of availability.
 Specify the class of service as well as how many seats you’re looking for, then click “Verify and Create”.